Honduras: Foreign relations

 This interest in regional agreements may have increased the alarm of establishment politicians.
-When Zelaya began calling for a "fourth ballot box" to determine whether Hondurans wished to convoke a special constitutional congress, this sounded a lot to some like the constitutional amendments that had extended the terms of both Hugo Chávez and Evo Morales.
+When Zelaya began calling for a "fourth ballot box" to determine whether Hondurans wished to convoke a special constitutional congress, this sounded a lot to some like the constitutional amendments that had extended the terms of both Chávez and Bolivian president Evo Morales.
 "Chávez has served as a role model for like-minded leaders intent on cementing their power.
 These presidents are barely in office when they typically convene a constitutional convention to guarantee their reelection," said a 2009 Spiegel International analysis, which noted that one reason to join ALBA was discounted Venezuelan oil.
-In addition to Chávez and Morales, Carlos Menem of Argentina, Fernando Henrique Cardoso of Brazil and Columbian President Álvaro Uribe had all taken this step, and Washington and the EU were both accusing the Sandinista National Liberation Front government in Nicaragua of tampering with election results.
-Politicians of all stripes expressed opposition to Zelaya's referendum proposal, and the Attorney-General accused him of violating the constitution.
+In addition to Chávez and Morales, Argentinian presiden Carlos Menem, Brazilian president Fernando Henrique Cardoso, and Colombian President Álvaro Uribe had all taken this step, and Washington and the EU were both accusing the Sandinista National Liberation Front government in Nicaragua of tampering with election results.
+Politicians of all stripes expressed opposition to Zelaya's referendum proposal, and the attorney-general accused him of violating the constitution.
 The Honduran Supreme Court agreed, saying that the constitution had put the Supreme Electoral Tribunal in charge of elections and referendums, not the National Statistics Institute, which Zelaya had proposed to have run the count.
 Whether or not Zelaya's removal from power had constitutional elements, the Honduran constitution explicitly protects all Hondurans from forced expulsion from Honduras.

 The United States maintains a small military presence at one Honduran base.
-The two countries conduct joint peacekeeping, counter-narcotics, humanitarian, disaster relief, humanitarian, medical and civic action exercises.
+The two countries conduct joint military exercises in peacekeeping, counter-narcotics, humanitarian, disaster relief, as well as humanitarian, medical and civic action.
 U.S. troops conduct and provide logistics support for a variety of bilateral and multilateral exercises.
 The United States is Honduras's chief trading partner.